qzhang503/proteoQ/README.md

 space(s) and/or special character(s) such as parenthesis.

-*NB:* The above single-sample CVs of proteins are based on ascribing peptides, which thus do not inform the uncertainty in sample handlings prior to the enzymatic breakdown of proteins in a typical MS-based proteomic workflow.
+*NB:* The above single-sample CVs of proteins are based on ascribing peptides, which thus do not inform the uncertainty in sample handling prior to the parting of protein entities, for example, the enzymatic breakdown of proteins in a typical MS-based proteomic workflow.
+On the other hand, the peptide log2FC have been previously summarized by the median statistics from contributing PSMs.
+Putting these two togother, the CV by `purgePep` describes approximately the uncentainty in sample handling from the breakdown of proteins to the off-line fractionation of peptides.

 ##### 1.2.2.3 pepHist